Amsterdam to København by train

 Amsterdam > Osnabrück > Hamburg > København

 This is the fastest route, which usually runs twice a day.
 There’s a 40 minute break in Hamburg to get some food and stretch your legs.
 If you want a longer break, Hamburg is a good place to stop for a few hours.
-There are plenty of food options in and around the station.
+As you can see on the photos below, the Hamburg Hauptbahnhof is an interesting sight in and of itself.
+There are also plenty of food options in and around the station.
 For booking your trains, I’d recommend using Trainline, as this avoids having to book separate tickets with multiple railway operators.

 Option 2 – 10.53 hours, 3 changes